 variety of specific ways, including the provision of service to unserved and underserved areas, connection of community anchor institutions, data collection, installation of service within multi-family residential buildings, and broadband adoption programs.
 The law also permits the Assistant Secretary to designate other eligible uses that facilitate the program’s goals.
 What additional uses, if any, should NTIA deem eligible for BEAD funding?

 Programs that promote network diversity and resiliency should be deemed as eligible for funding.
 Given the goal of connecting all Americans, this should take into account the potential for service disruption or outages due to natural disasters or other disruptions.
-Satellite broadband service is a critical technology during natural disasters when terrestrial services might not be available and plays an important role is resiliency planning by local and federal agencies such as FEMA.
+Satellite broadband service is a critical technology during natural disasters when terrestrial services might not be available and plays an important role is resiliency planning by local and federal agencies such as the Federal Emergency Management Agency (FEMA).
 While BEAD is currently for consumer broadband deployment, allowing States to offer grants for the purpose of network diversity and resiliency protects broadband connection for Americans aligned with BEAD’s goals

 20. When formulating state broadband plans, what state agencies or stakeholder groups